-For that reason we have included in this benchmarking graph collection some real life graphs that represent a scheduling problem in some universities in the USA.
-Noteworthy, the exact chromatic number is unknown and for comparison we only have the result published by other researchers.
+For that reason we have included in this benchmarking graph collection some real life graphs arising from the modeling of a scheduling problem in some universities in the USA.
+Noteworthy, the exact chromatic number is unknown so that for comparison we only have the result published by other researchers.

 The problem is to schedule the examinations using the existing resources, in such a way that no two exams can be held in the same place in the same day.
-The full explanation of these graphs can be found in [145].
+The full explanation of these graphs can be found in [19].